-1 Timing & Shaping VBR Controls the timing characteristics of packets transmitted on the network (See Note below).
+Timing & Shaping VBR Controls the timing characteristics of packets transmitted on the network.
 Select either: VBR (Variable Bitrate): The stream is not controlled and packets are transmitted as they become available.
 CVBR (Capped Variable Bitrate): The maximum stream bitrate transmitted is limited by the Bandwidth Overhead parameter.
 CBR (Constant Bitrate): The stream bitrate, packet timing, and audio/video timing comply with MPEG-2 TS CBR definition.
-The maximum stream bitrate transmitted is limited is limited by the Bandwidth Overhead parameter.
+The maximum stream bitrate transmitted is limited by the Bandwidth Overhead parameter.
 If no data is available, idle cells may be inserted.
-Bandwidt h 15% (Timing & Shaping must be CVBR or CBR) Specifies the percentage of network bandwidth beyond the average rate that the encoder is allowed to use if needed.
-Overhead (%) 1 Note To configure the Bandwidth Overhead for CBR streams with metadata, see Bandwidth Overhead for CBR Streams with Metadata.
+Bandwidth Overhead (%) 25% (SRT streams only) Specifies the maximum stream bandwidth overhead that can be used for lost packets recovery.
+Range = 5-50% Note SRT streams may temporarily overshoot the defined bandwidth overhead limit.
 MTU 1496 (Maximum Transmission Unit) Specifies the maximum allowed size of IP packets for the outgoing RTP data stream.
-2281500 TTL 64 (Time-to Live for stream packets) Specifies the number of router hops that IP packets from this stream are allowed to traverse before being discarded.
-Range = 1255 ToS 128 or 0x80 (CS4) (Type of Service) Specifies the desired quality of service (QoS).
+228.1500 TTL 64 (Time-to Live for stream packets) Specifies the number of router hops that IP packets from this stream are allowed to traverse before being discarded.
+Range = 1255 ToS 128 or 0x80 (CS4 ) (Type of Service) Specifies the desired quality of service (QoS).
 This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
-Range = $0255$ (decimal) or $0 \times 000 \times FF$ (hex) important A DiffServ or DSCP (Differentiated Services Code Point) value must be converted to a ToS precedence value.
+Range = 0255 (decimal) or 0x000xFF (hex) important A DiffServ or DSCP (Differentiated Services Code Point) value must be converted to a ToS precedence value.
 For example, AF41 or DSCP 34 becomes ToS 136.
 For more information, see RFC2474.
 Note The ToS setting must be chosen so as to not interfere with Voice over IP systems and other equipment that may reside on your network.
 For example, when the ToS value for a stream is set to 0xB8, it can interfere with some third party Voice / IP Telephony systems.
-Pro-MPEG FEC Sett ings (TS over RTP only) Level В The level of Forward Error Correction (FEC) protection: A (Column only): uses the column FEC stream.
+Pro-MPEG F EC Set tings (TS over RTP only) Level В The level of Forward Error Correction (FEC) protection: A (Column only): uses the column FEC stream.
 B (Row and Column): uses both column and row FEC streams.
 Columns 10 The number of columns in the FEC matrix.
 Rows 5 The number of rows in the FEC matrix.

-Block Aligned Enable d Specifies the type of FEC matrix scheme.
+Block Aligned Enab led Specifies the type of FEC matrix scheme.
 Check this checkbox to align the FEC blocks in the matrix structure (i.e., sequential columns within a group start on the same row).
 If left unchecked, the blocks are a staggered series of FEC packets (i.e., each column starts on the row below the row on which the previous column started).
 Note The enabled Block Aligned setting corresponds to the aligned FEC discussed in Annex C of SMPTE 2022-1.
 The disabled Block Aligned setting corresponds to the non-aligned FEC discussed in Annex B of SMPTE 2022-1.

-Timing & Shaping settings combine and replace the Traffic Shaping, Idle Cells and Delayed Audio parameters from the Makito X:
+Traffic Shap oing Traffic Shaping Disa bled Note For some limited networks such as satellites or some dedicated network pipes, it may be necessary to enable Traffic Shaping to smooth the traffic and respect the absolute upper limit configured.
+Idle Cells Disa bled (Traffic Shaping must be enabled) When enabled, Idle TS cells will be inserted into a TS stream when necessary.
+Delayed Audio Disa bled (Traffic Shaping must be enabled) When enabled, delays the transmission of audio information to prevent MPEG-2 TS HRD main buffer overflows.
+Bandwidth Overhead 15% (Traffic Shaping must be enabled) Specifies the percentage of network bandwidth beyond the average rate that the encoder is allowed to use if needed.
+Note To configure the Bandwidth Overhead for CBR streams with metadata, see Bandwidth Overhead for CBR Streams with Metadata.